yalevras/obsidian/Brain/Home.md

 Big Todo's:
+1. matthew's gift
-1. book therapy
+2. book therapy
-2. figure out this saga
+3. figure out this saga
-3. unpack uni
+4. unpack uni
-4. gym twice a week
+5. gym twice a week
-5. pick up bass and amp ✅
+6. pick up bass and amp ✅

-6. build some lego!
+7. build some lego!
-7. make some progress on a book
+8. make some progress on a book
-8. go on a date
+9. go on a date
-9. oatmeal raisin cookies
+10. oatmeal raisin cookies
-10. get to ukrainian chapter 7 (3)
+11. get to ukrainian chapter 7 (3)
-11. get to 1500 new migaku japanese cards (1703)
+12. get to 1500 new migaku japanese cards (1703)
-12. get into music production
+13. get into music production
-13. rust
+14. rust
 	1. compilers
 	2. java
 	3. geiger counter and electronics
 	4. crt
 	5. physics engine
-14. clean the crab and buy a new light
+15. clean the crab and buy a new light
-15. paintball
+16. paintball
-16. shots
+17. shots
-17.  bmo
+18.  bmo
-18. swiss chalet money and security clearance money
+19. swiss chalet money and security clearance money

 Upcoming Dates:
 Wednesday Dec 17th Terraria with Stuart